skitsanos/lua-arangodb/README.md

 ## Testing with Docker/Podman

-The project includes a docker-compose setup for testing:
+The project includes a docker-compose setup for testing.
+ArangoDB is configured with `--experimental-vector-index=true` to enable vector search features.

 ```shell
 # Start ArangoDB and OpenResty